Unidata/netcdf-c/docs/quickstart_paths.md

 * _log_ -- turn on logging for the duration of the data request
 * _show=fetch_ -- log curl fetch commands

+## Addendum B. Amazon S3 Specific URLS {#nc_paths_s3_urls}
+A URL path is required for accessing datasets on the Amazon S3 storage cloud.
+Unfortunately S3 URLs are complicated.
+They can have the following forms:
+* _Virtual_: the host starts with the bucket name; e.g. __bucket.s3.&lt;region&gt;.amazonaws.com__ | __bucket.s3.amazonaws.com__
+* _Path_: the host does not include the bucket name, but rather the bucket name is the first segment of the path.
+For example __s3.&lt;region&gt;.amazonaws.com/bucket__ or __s3.amazonaws.com/bucket__
+* _Protocol_: the protocol is "s3:" and if the host is a single name, then it is interpreted as the bucket.
+The region is determined using an algorithm defined in the nczarr documentation.

+For all of the above URL forms, there are two additional pieces.
+* Query: currently not used.
+* Fragment: the fragment is of the form _key=value&key=value&..._.
+Depending on the key, the _value_ part may be left out and some default value will be used.
+The exact set of possible keys is defined in the nczarr documentation.

+## Addendum C. Google Storage Specific URLS {#nc_paths_google_urls}
+Google provides an interface to its storage that is compatible with the Amazon S3 REST API.
+A URL path is required for accessing datasets on the Google storage cloud.
+Note that the Google host is always "storage.googleapis.com" and has no concept of region.
+It has the following forms.
+* _Path_: the bucket name is the first segment of the path.
+For example __storage.googleapis.com/bucket__.
+* _Protocol_: the protocol is "gs3:" and if the host is a single name, then it is interpreted as the bucket.
+The _gs3_ scheme is equivalent to "https" plus setting various tags in the query and/or fragment part of the URL.
+For example __gs3://bucket/__.

+For all of the above URL forms, there are two additional pieces.
+* Query: currently not used.
+* Fragment: the fragment is of the form _key=value&key=value&..._.
+Depending on the key, the _value_ part may be left out and some default value will be used.
+The exact set of possible keys is defined in the nczarr documentation.

+## Point of Contact {#nc_paths_poc}

+__Author__: Dennis Heimbigner<br>
+__Email__: dmh at ucar dot edu<br>
+__Initial Version__: 4/10/2020<br>
+__Last Revised__: 11/01/2023